Shengwei-Peng/TOCFL-MultiBench/README.md

 ## 🤝 Contributing

 We welcome contributions to the project!
-Please follow the guidelines below:
+Please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md):

 1. Fork the repository.
 2. Create a new branch (`feature/your-feature-name`).
 3. Commit your changes.
 4. Submit a pull request.

 ## ⚖️ License